General information requirements for companies

 Information requirements when providing services

 Businesses providing services in the UK must comply with the Provision of Services Regulations 2009 (Regulations).
 These apply to most businesses although there are some exceptions, including certain financial, electronic communications, transport and healthcare services.
 These Regulations do not apply to the manufacture or sale of goods, but do apply if any maintenance or similar after-sales services are offered.
-The information which the supplier is required to provide includes the following:
+The information which the supplier of services subject to the Regulations is required to provide includes the following:

 - name, legal status and business address;